Commonly Misused Over-the-Counter MedsLast Updated: Wednesday, July 29, 2020

-If you’re concerned about someone in your household abusing your over-the-counter medication, ingredients in cough medicine and the anti-diarrheal lopermide should probably be on your radar.
+Are you concerned about someone in your household misusing your over-the-counter medication?
+If so, the ingredients in cough medicine and the anti-diarrheal lopermide should probably be on your radar.

 According to the latest Monitoring the Future study, a little bit over three percent of the young people surveyed (eighth, 10th and 12th graders combined) admitted to using cough medicine to get high within the last year.